dineshr93/todo/README.md

 ## License

-This project is licensed under the Apache License 2.0 or GPL-3.0 - see the [Apache-2.0](LICENSE) file for details
+This project is licensed under the Apache License 2.0 or GPL-3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments